mvolkmann/blog/src/ocaml.md

 - `float` - 8 bytes
 - `string` - sequence of bytes, not Unicode characters

+Unit represents having no value and is the return type of functions that don't return anything.

 The functions `succ` and `pred` operate on `int` and `float` values and return the value one higher or one lower.